akavity/twenty-one-century/readme.md

 * Test 8.
 Add requisites to personal data.
 * Test 9.
 Change the requisites in personal data.
 * Test 10.
 Delete the requisites in personal data.
 * Test 11.
-Move around the catalog.
+Navigate through the catalog.
 * Test 12.
 Select a hidden element in the catalog.
 * Test 13.
 Select a brand in the catalog.
 * Test 14.
 Enter incorrect data when logging into your account.